Michelle Spencer – Principal

 Shirley Brown – Office Administrator

-After a long career at Inland Revenue, Shirley came to Rapaura School eight years ago.
+After a long career at Inland Revenue, Shirley came to Rapaura School nine years ago.
 Shirley grew up on a farm and learnt to ride a motorbike when she was seven.
 The only staff member at Rapaura to have been to Mt Everest base camp, Shirley’s other interests include mountain biking, horses, tramping and photography.

 April Morris – Finance Officer